varunnair735/DESIGNING-SYNTHETIC-OVERHEAD-IMAGERY-TO-MATCH-A-TARGET-GEOGRAPHIC-REGION/README.md

 The overarching design and creation of the synthetic data took place in distinct stages that have different levels of human oversight and interaction.
 After the whole process, one should have a set of synthetic training images with labels for a particular ''target'' city.
 We created these changes incrementally.

 These include four individual changes made to a generic random synthetic city designed to approximate the ''target'' city more closely in one specific regard.
 These four changes are then all combined into a fifth version of the synthetic city.
-These changes are in the following categories:
+The 5 changes are:

-- Distribution of building shape and frequency
+1. Distribution of building shape and frequency
-- Specificity of textures
+2. Specificity of textures
-- Lighting variation
+3. Lighting variation
-- Road network generation
+4. Road network generation
-- Total changes
+5. Aggregate changes

-Below the specific files used to create each dataset are listed by specific change.
+The next section Below the specific files used to create each dataset are listed by specific change.

 ## Austin